superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

 If an audio output is selected without an audio input, the complex example sends a sine wave to every output channel.
 If both audio output and audio input are selected, then loopback or round-trip latency measurement are available.

 This means that the complex example app is also a testing tool to discover a USB audio device’s advanced features, test audio quality, glitches and latency.

+#### /Examples_Flutter/SuperpoweredPlayerWithEffects
+Shows how to use a player and apply a single effect.

+#### /Examples_ReactNative/SuperpoweredPlayerWithEffects
+Shows how to use a player and apply a single effect.

 ###### Remarks: